The Coastkeeper Garden is located at 8520 East Santiago Canyon Road, Orange 92869

 - Re-creating our native habitats in public space

-- The Amphitheater: A small natural amphitheater will be included in the Garden grounds.
-Simple benches and shade cover will provide a venue for educational activities of all types.
-The site will be sized to accommodate the average class size, making this an inviting facility to local primary and secondary schools.
-Public speaking events, such as product knowledge demonstrations and nature programs will be held on weekends for Garden visitors.
+- The Amphitheater: A small natural amphitheater is included in the Garden grounds.
+The site is sized to accommodate the average class size, making this an inviting facility for local primary and secondary schools.
+Public speaking events, such as product knowledge demonstrations and nature programs are held on weekends for Garden visitors.

 Coastkeeper Garden Sponsors

 - Allergan Foundation

 - Brent Harris & Lisa Meulbroek